 You can find your custom images at your UpCloud control panel under the Storage section.
-The custom images can be deployed straight from the list or you can find the images in the operating system selection at the deployment page.
+The custom images can be deployed straight from the list or you can find the images in the operating system selection on the deployment page.

 Deploy a new server using a custom image by clicking the Deploy button.